 make a Difference!

-As a Community Advisor you play an active role in the lives of young people from all corners of the globe and the effect you have on their lives ripples out into the world in ways we never fully appreciate.
-Community Advisors are one of the integral points in our Star Success Model.
-Our program relies on the tireless dedication of our Community Advisors.
-Without you, none of what we do would be possible!
+As a community advisor, you play an active role in the lives of young people from all corners of the globe, and the effect you have on their lives ripples out into the world in ways we never fully appreciate.
+Community advisors are an integral part of our students’ program.

 - Are you looking for a part-time, flexible position?

 - Do you believe that teens are impressionable?

 - Would you like to make a positive impact on teens both locally and globally?

 - Can you see the value in teens from around the world understanding American culture and vice versa?